SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ### methods

 Self-documenting code is code that uses names of identifiers and strucutre (rather than comments) in such a way that it is easy for a human to understand what it is doing.
-In self-documenting code, identifiers indicate what the thing they are identifying does.
+In self-documenting code, identifiers indicate what the thing they are identifying is/does.

 ### generation